 - Slice the beetroot in half.

 - In an oven-proof frying pan, place the sugar and Balsamic and allow to melt for 30 seconds before adding the baby beetroot.
+Allow the beetroot to cook in the syrup for 5 mins then remove from the heat and allow to cool for 10 minutes.

 - Season to taste then top with a circle of puff pastry and tuck in the edges.